ppark051191/rtd-test-1/docs/source/index.rst

 Get Started with Snowflake Data Share
 -------------------------------------
-- Check out our Listings page to see all our supported chains.
+* Check out our Listings page to see all our supported chains.
-- Perform test queries to preview the capabilities of our robust datasets!
+* Perform test queries to preview the capabilities of our robust datasets!
-- Don’t have a Snowflake account yet?
+* Don’t have a Snowflake account yet?
 Start here.

 Learn More
 ----------
-- Sonarverse Docs describe the various datasets available for our users, including
+* Sonarverse Docs describe the various datasets available for our users, including

-  - PRICED_TRANSFERS
+  * PRICED_TRANSFERS
-  - TOKENS
+  * TOKENS
-  - TRANSACTIONS
+  * TRANSACTIONS
-  - And more!
+  * And more!

-- New to Web3?
+* New to Web3?
 View our Terminology page for an overview of must-know terms in the Web3 space.

+.. note::

    Questions or Feedback?
    Reach out to us at support@sonarverse.com

-.. note::

-   This project is under active development.